acrolinx/acrolinx-coding-guidance/topics/scheduling.md

 The integration environment usually limits the number of simultaneous requests.

-If you open a large number of documents simultaneously, the Sidebar might fail to load.
+If you open many documents at once, the Sidebar might fail to load.
-The root cause might be a combination of maximum requests and connection timeout on the integration side.
+The root cause may be a combination of too many requests and a connection timeout on the integration side.

 To avoid this situation, use a lazy load method to load the Sidebar when the user switches to the document.